tamaragevorgyan/gettyimages-api/README.md

     	}
 	]

-This URI "https://connect.gettyimages.com/Public/3.0/downloads/3231670" can now be used to get the image when a POST is made to it with your Api-Key and access token.
+A POST to the provided URI with the Api-Key and Authorization headers will download the image.

 ### Pagination ###